certbot/certbot/certbot/docs/contributing.rst

 You can also manually execute Certbot against a local instance of the `Pebble`_ ACME server.
 This is useful to verify that the modifications done to the code makes Certbot behave as expected.

-To do so you need:

-- Docker installed, and a user with access to the Docker client,
-- an available `local copy`_ of Certbot.

-The virtual environment set up with `python tools/venv.py` contains two CLI tools that can be used once the virtual environment is activated:
+The virtual environment set up with the `local copy`_ of Certbot contains two CLI tools that can be used once the virtual environment is activated:

 .. code-block:: shell